FCS thruster and quad sets are categorised by size. Each size category has an optimum weight range that can be used as a guide when choosing a fin:

 Soft Flex fins are molded using highly flexible urethane.
 For this reason they’re safe, mostly used with softboards, and are ideal for beginners as they gain confidence in the water.

 So which construction is right for you?

 If you’re in the ‘Advance +’ category, you like to push hard through turns, and want a fin that offers immediate response, then our stiffest and most responsive material Performance Glass (PG), or Performance Core Carbon (PCC) construction is right for you.

 ‘Intermediate +’ surfers will benefit from Performance Core (PC) construction which offers a consistent feel in a range of conditions, and is more forgiving to help you maintain speed as you execute turns.

-NEO Glass is a great option for ‘Novice +’ and also ‘Intermediate +’ surfers looking for a more affordable option, but don’t necessarily want to sacrifice on performance.
+NEO Glass and Neo Carbon is a great option for ‘Novice +’ and also ‘Intermediate +’ surfers looking for a more affordable option, but don’t necessarily want to sacrifice on performance.

 Glass Flex (GF) material is perfectly suited to 'Novice +' surfers looking for fin material than can help then comfortably progress with their surfing.

 Soft Flex is ideal for children and 'Beginners' as they gain confidence in the water.